hendri54/hendri54.github.io/private/light_rail/cost.md

 {{../../markdown_header.txt}}

+# DOLRT as a Lifetime Commuter Pass

+Here is my way of thinking about DOLRT.
+GoTriangle offers a few thousand people lifetime commuter passes that shuttle riders between 18 permanently fixed stations at 18 mph.
+How much does one commuter pass cost?
+About $1 million.

+Here is how the $1 million cost figure is computed:

+* Capital cost: $3.4 billion.
+* Daily roundtrip riders: let's say half of Charlotte's 7,000.
+To make the math easy, say 3,400 daily roundtrips (see [notes on ridership](ridership.html)).
+* Cost per commuter pass: $3.4b / 3,400 = $1m.

+Even if we assume that DOLRT will be a smash hit success with as many daily riders as Charlotte (service area population 1.7m; source [FTA](https://www.transit.dot.gov/ntd/data-product/monthly-module-raw-data-release)), the cost per commuter pass will be $500,000.

-# Notes on DOLRT Cost per Trip
+# DOLRT Cost per Trip

 GoTriangle has not calculated (or made public) an estimate of the cost per rider.
 However, a simple back-of-the-envelope calculation reveals that each round-trip could easily cost $100 per passenger.

 As a starting point, the following is a simple capital cost calculation, based entirely on the numbers provided by GoTriangle (likely optimistic):

-1. Capital cost of the project: $2.45b
+1. Capital cost of the project: $2.45b (note: the cost is now up to $3.4b, as of Feb-27, 2019)
 2. Assumed interest rate: 5% (my assumption)
 3. Interest cost per year: $122m
 2. Daily number of riders: 24,000 (GoTriangle website as of 11/24/2018)